Jebsen Group

 Jebsen Group (捷成集團) is a marketing, investment, and distribution organisation founded in 1895.
-It is headquartered in Hong Kong with offices in Mainland China and Macau.
-It consists of six business lines: Beverage, Consumer, Industrial, Motors, Logistics, and Jebsen Capital.
+It is headquartered in Hong Kong with offices in mainland China and Macau.
+It consists of four business lines: Beverage, Consumer, Motors, and Jebsen Capital.
 It offers market access for over 200 leading companies to build their brands and market share in Greater China.

-Hans Michael Jebsen is the chairman of the group, with Alfons Mensdorff-Pouilly serving as the CEO.
+Hans Michael Jebsen is the chairman of the group, with Alfons Mensdorff-Pouilly as the CEO.

 History

-Jebsen & Co. was established in Hong Kong in March 1895 by second grade cousins Jacob Jebsen and Heinrich Jessen from Aabenraa.
-The company started as a shipping agency owned by Jebsen's father who had a fleet of fourteen coastal steamers at the Chinese coasts.
+Jebsen & Co. was established in Hong Kong in March 1895 by second-grade cousins Jacob Jebsen and Heinrich Jessen from Aabenraa.
+The company started as a shipping agency owned by Jebsen's father, who had a fleet of fourteen coastal steamers on the Chinese coasts.
 With expanding business range, in January 1909 Jebsen & Jessen Hamburg was founded to coordinate the European business.
-In December 1963, Jebsen & Jessen Group was founded by Arwed Peter Jessen to concentrate on business in South East Asia.
+In December 1963, Jebsen & Jessen Group was founded by Arwed Peter Jessen to concentrate on business in South-East Asia.